behave/behave/docs/behave.rst

 **-f, --format**
    Specify a formatter.
 By default the 'pretty' formatter is used.
    Pass '--format help' to get a list of available formatters.
+**-k, --no-skipped**
+   Don't print skipped steps (due to tags).
+**--show-skipped**
+   Print skipped steps.
+This is the default behaviour.
+This switch is used to override a configuration file setting.
 **--no-snippets**
    Don't print snippets for unimplemented steps.
 **--snippets**